Koji-desu/Koji-desu/README.md

 Random facts about me:

 - ✍️ I'm in the first semester of Systems Analysis and Development
-- 🏡 I surrendered to distance learning and today I take an intensive course in full stack Web Development at Digital House
+- 🏡 I surrendered to distance learning and took an intensive full stack Web Development course at Digital House
 - ☕ I'm slightly addicted to coffee and Scotch Whiskey Sommelier
 - 🎮 I play League of Legends almost every day